opyh/motion-state-machine/README.md

 ### How fast is it?

 The implementation is designed for general non-performance-intensive purposes like managing UI state behavior.
-It may be too slow for parsing XML, realtime signal processing with high sample rates and similar tasks.
+It might be too slow for parsing XML, realtime signal processing with high sample rates and similar tasks.

-Anyways, it should be able to handle several thousand events per second on an iOS device.
+Anyway, it should be able to handle several thousand events per second on an iOS device.

 ## Contributing